opsmill/infrahub/README.md

 [View our CONTRIBUTING](./CONTRIBUTING.md) policy to find the latest information.

-## Telemetry

-By default, Infrahub collects non-user-identifying telemetry data.
-[View our TELEMETRY](./TELEMETRY.md) policy to find details and options.

 ## Security

 [View our SECURITY](./SECURITY.md) policy to find the latest information.